hongtaoh/hongtaoh.github.io/content/en/blog/2020-06-18-edit-on-github-implementation.md

 The solution can be found in Yihui Xie's book of [Blogdown](https://bookdown.org/yihui/blogdown/templates.html#how-to).

-However, when I tried this this block of codes recommended by Yihui, I still couldn't implement this function of editing on GitHub:
+However, when I tried the block of codes recommended by Yihui, I still couldn't implement this function of editing on GitHub:

 ```
 {{ with .File.Path }}